aomlomics/tourmaline/README.md

 #### Format metadata

-Your metadata should be a tab-delimited text file (e.g., exported from Excel) with samples as rows and metadata categories as columns.
-In addition to basic sample information like collection date, latitude, and longitude, your metadata should include categories that describe treatment groups and environmental metadata relevant to your samples.
-See [Metadata in QIIME 2](https://docs.qiime2.org/2018.6/tutorials/metadata/), the [EMP Metadata Guide](http://www.earthmicrobiome.org/protocols-and-standards/metadata-guide/), and [QIIMP](https://qiita.ucsd.edu/iframe/?iframe=qiimp) for help formatting your metadata.
+Your metadata, also known as a mapping file, should be a tab-delimited text file (e.g., exported from Excel) with samples as rows and metadata categories as columns.

+Sample metadata should include basic sample information like `collection_timestamp`, `latitude`, and `longitude`, plus categories that describe treatment groups and environmental metadata relevant to your samples.
+It's important to have rich and complete sample metadata before you begin your analyses.

+Processing information should ideally include all of the following columns: `project_name`, `experiment_design_description`, `target_gene`, `target_subfragment`, `pcr_primers`, `pcr_primer_names`, `platform`, `instrument_model`, `run_center`, `run_date`.
+These will be included in your QC report.

+The above columns follow the standards set by [Qiita](https://qiita.ucsd.edu/static/doc/html/gettingstartedguide/index.html).
+For additional help see [Metadata in QIIME 2](https://docs.qiime2.org/2018.6/tutorials/metadata/), the [EMP Metadata Guide](http://www.earthmicrobiome.org/protocols-and-standards/metadata-guide/), and [QIIMP](https://qiita.ucsd.edu/iframe/?iframe=qiimp) for help formatting your metadata.

 #### Format sequence data

-Currently, Tourmaline supports amplicon sequence data that is already demultiplexed.
-Using the sample names in your mapping file and the paths to the forward and reverse demultiplexed sequence files (`.fastq.gz`) for each sample, create a fastq manifest file.
+Tourmaline supports amplicon sequence data that is already demultiplexed (fastq manifest format).
+Using the sample names in your metadata file and the absolute filepaths to the forward and reverse demultiplexed sequence files (`.fastq.gz`) for each sample, create a fastq manifest file.
 See [Fastq Manifest Formats](https://docs.qiime2.org/2018.6/tutorials/importing/#fastq-manifest-formats) (QIIME 2) for instructions for creating this file.
+If your sequences are not already demultiplexed (e.g., they need to be imported as type `EMPPairedEndSequences`), you can use the commands `qiime tools import` and `qiime demux emp-paired` to demuliplex them, then unzip the archives and merge the manifest files, taking care to change the second column to `absolute-filepath` and ensure the sample IDs match those in your metadata file (the included script `match_manifest_to_metadata.py` can help with this).

-While `qiime tools import` supports both `.fastq` and `.fastq.gz` formats, using `.fastq.gz` format is strongly recommended because it is ~5x faster and minimizes disk usage.
+Note: While `qiime tools import` supports both `.fastq` and `.fastq.gz` formats, using `.fastq.gz` format is strongly recommended because it is ~5x faster and minimizes disk usage.
 (Hint: Gzipped files can still be viewed using `zcat` with `less` or `head`.)

 #### Set up data directory